0x0013/workspaces.nvim-wiki/Configuration-Recipes.md

 require("workspaces").setup({
   hooks = {
     open = {
-      -- do not run hooks if file already in dir function()
+      -- do not run hooks if file already in active workspace function()
         if current_file_in_ws() then
           return false